Pilgrim Psychiatric Center

 Bridger Program: this program provides linkage and support for inpatients with long hospital stays when the possibility of discharge becomes imminent.
 Dedicated "bridger" staff work with patients to enable them to move into the community with greater hope, confidence and an increased probability of success.

 Polydipsia Program: a program providing specialized care and treatment for patients who display excessive water drinking, water intoxication, and/or hyponatremia, a potentially life threatening loss of sodium.
-The focus is on a ward–based token economy system, with additional psychotherapy and pychoeducation to increase knowledge and awareness about the disorder, and behavior therapy to increase skills needed to manage the condition.
+The focus is on a ward–based token economy system, with additional psychotherapy and psychoeducation to increase knowledge and awareness about the disorder, and behavior therapy to increase skills needed to manage the condition.

 Pilgrim Psychiatric Center operates a broad range of outpatient services both on campus and throughout the community in Suffolk County.
 Sites are staffed with psychiatrists, social workers, psychologists, community mental health nurses, rehabilitation and recreation staff, peer specialists, and paraprofessional staff.
 Services available include: recovery services, treatment services -evaluation, medication, counseling and therapy, vocational services, co-occurring disorder services, life enrichment, peer run services, crisis intervention, psycho-education.